WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/configuration/dcache.md

 # dCache

-[Official documentation](https://dcache.org/old/manuals/Book-6.2/config-gplazma.shtml#using-openid-connect) currently doesn't provide all necessary information how to configured storage to accept and map WLCG JWT tokens (see [dCache#6607](https://github.com/dCache/dcache/issues/6607)). dCache provides two different gPlazma plugins to deal with OIDC tokens - `oidc` and `scitoken`.
-With dCache 7.x it is necessary to use `scitoken` plugin, because this is the only way to deal with WLCG JWT tokens or SCITOKENS.
-The dCache 8.x comes with more generic `oidc` plugin that can process also WLCG JWT tokens and SCITOKENS (`scitoken` plugin is still kept for compatibility reasons, but it is deprecated).
+[OIDC plugin reference](https://www.dcache.org/manuals/Book-9.2/config-gplazma.shtml#oidc) describes parameters and configuration options that can be used to deal with clients authorized with tokens. dCache supports several token profiles including WLCG/SciToken profiles. dCache provides two different gPlazma plugins to deal with OIDC tokens that follow WLCG profile - `oidc` and `scitoken`.
+With dCache 7.x it is necessary to use `scitoken` plugin, because this is the only way to deal with WLCG JWT tokens or SciTokens.
+The dCache 8.x comes with more generic `oidc` plugin that can process also WLCG JWT tokens and SciTokens (`scitoken` plugin is still kept for compatibility reasons, but it is deprecated).

 ## WLCG JWT compliance testbed